dqops/dqo/docs/dqo-concepts/running-checks/running-checks.md

     running unexpected data quality checks.

 The following example shows both checks defined in the *nulls* and in the *schema* category on a column.
-The highlighted section shows only the *schema* checks that we want to run.
+The highlighted section shows only the *schema* checks that we want to run on all columns.

 ``` { .yaml .annotate linenums="1" hl_lines="16-19 26-29" }
 # yaml-language-server: $schema=https://cloud.dqops.com/dqo-yaml-schema/TableYaml-schema.json